Karbalaa Islamic Education Center

-The Karbalaa Education Center is located along a busy commercial strip in the heart of a thriving Middle Eastern community in Dearborn, a middle-class suburb of Detroit.
-The strip is lined with numerous Middle Eastern restaurants, bakeries, clothing stores, and markets selling Halal meat.
-The Karbalaa Islamic Education Center, housed in a former nightclub that had been damaged by fire, contains approximately 10000 sqft of space that have been converted into a prayer room, offices, an all-purpose meeting room, an audio-visual room, kitchen, and an area to hold a weekend school for children.
+The Karbalaa Islamic Education Center is located in Dearborn, a suburb of Detroit.
+Housed in a former establishment that had been damaged by fire, the center contains approximately 10000 sqft of space that have been converted into a prayer room, offices, an all-purpose meeting room, an audio-visual room, kitchen, and an area to hold a weekend school for children.